boom-lab/crocolaketools-public/paper/paper.md

 | MATLAB                  | Yes       | Yes       | Yes         | Yes        | Yes        | Zarr only                    |
 | Attributes descriptors  | Dedicated columns, header | Dictionary, accessed with data | Dictionary, separate access from data | Dedicated column | Dedicated field in object | Dictionary, accessed with data |

-Another key feature of CrocoLakeTools is that, unlike most aforementioned projects, it is open-source and anyone can use it to build their own flavor of CrocoLake and contribute to it, for example by adding converters to support new datasets.
+Another key feature of CrocoLakeTools is that, unlike most aforementioned projects, it is fully open-source.
+Anyone can thus use CrocoLakeTools to build their own flavor of CrocoLake.
+We also welcome new contributors to CrocoLakeTools, for example by adding converters to support new datasets.

 # Code architecture